Unidata/science-gateway/vms/idd-archiver/readme.md

 <a id="h:304AA966"></a>

-## Create and IDD Archiver VM on Jetstream
+## Create an IDD Archiver VM on Jetstream

 Create an `m1.small` VM with the [Jetstream OpenStack API](https://github.com/Unidata/xsede-jetstream/blob/master/openstack/readme.md).
 [Create and attach](https://github.com/Unidata/xsede-jetstream/blob/master/openstack/readme.md#h:9BEEAB97) a 5TB `/data` volume to that VM.
 Work with Unidata system administrator staff to have this VM's IP address resolve to `idd-archiver-jetstream.unidata.ucar.edu`.